fdsc/vinny-socks5-proxy/README.md

 Socks5 proxy for host in home usage.

-Need Mono in Linux ( https://www.mono-project.com/ ) and .NET Framework in Windows ( https://dotnet.microsoft.com/download )
+Need Mono in Linux ( https://www.mono-project.com/ ) and .NET Framework 4.8 in Windows ( https://dotnet.microsoft.com/download )

 Completed functionality:
 * Can listen on multiple ports
 * Login and password authentication (need restart server for user add)
-* IPv4 addresses restriction (if needed)
+* Admin can denied IP addresses (only domain names allowed; carefully, perhaps the function can be bypassed)

 Disadvantages:
 * Creates two system threads for an each client connection (load on the system; cannot handle many connections)